Adaptive Monitoring of Stochastic Fire Front Processes via Information-seeking Predictive Control: Adaptive Monitoring via Information-seeking Predictive Control

 The complete LCB-guided adaptive search algorithm is shown in Algorithm~1.
 At each time step $t$, the algorithm identifies the optimal policy $\pi^\star$ over the horizon $\{t+\tau|t\}_{\tau=1}^{T}$.
 The agent then executes the first control input of $\pi^\star$, transitions to a new state, receives the ``real'' measurement, computes the posterior belief $\mathcal{B}_{t+1}$, and the algorithm is re-applied at the next time step $t + 1$.
+In Note that in Alg.~1, $\mathrm{mean}\!\big(Q^{n-1}(\hat{\pi},s_t), \frac{c_T}{L_{\max}}\big)$ stands for the recursive empirical average update, computed as $Q^{n-1}(\hat{\pi},s_t) + \frac{1}{I^n(\hat{\pi})}\!\left(\frac{c_T}{L_{\max}} - Q^{n-1}(\hat{\pi},s_t)\right)$.
+Finally, in Alg.~1, the predicted measurements are simulated via ancestral sampling i.e., a latent fire-front state is first drawn from the predictive belief $\tilde{X}_{t+\tau|t} \sim \mathcal{B}^{-}_{t+\tau|t}$, and the measurement set is subsequently generated from the measurement likelihood conditioned on this latent state and the planned agent state.
 We should note that intelligent pruning techniques, such as $\epsilon$-suboptimal reductions~\cite{Atanasov2014information}, can be designed and integrated into the proposed approach to focus on the most promising set of control inputs at each time step thereby reducing the runtime complexity.

+\textbf{Theorem 1 (Completeness):} \textit{Let $\Pi_T$ be the set of all candidate policies in the LCB framework.
+Then for every optimal policy $\pi^\star \in \Pi_T$, there exists iteration $n$ such that $\pi^\star$ is selected at least once by the algorithm.}

+\begin{proof} By construction of the LCB algorithm, each policy $\pi \in \Pi_T$ is initialized in a manner that guarantees it is tried at least once.
+Thus, any policy that has never been tried up to a certain point will have a lower LCB score than those policies with a finite sample count, ensuring it is selected at least once.
+Hence $\pi^\star$ is included among the solutions eventually tried. \end{proof}

+\textbf{Theorem 2 (Asymptotic Convergence):} \textit{Suppose there is a unique optimal policy $\pi^\star$ whose expected cost is strictly smaller than that of any other $\pi \in \Pi_T$.
+Under LCB, the expected average regret decays on the order of $O \bigl(\tfrac{\ln n}{n}\bigr)$, and the fraction of times $\pi^\star$ is selected converges to $1$ as $n \to \infty$.}

+\begin{proof} By Theorem~1, every policy in $\Pi_T$ is selected at least once under LCB.
+Moreover, LCB follows the same selection rule as UCB1 for minimization problems, adapted to entire control sequences, effectively treating each policy as a bandit arm with a stationary cost distribution and stage costs bounded in the range $[0, 1]$.
+Consequently, the classical finite-time analysis on UCB1 \cite{Auer2002finite} applies directly: the expected number of times any suboptimal policy is selected is bounded by $O(\ln n)$.
+Hence, the expected fraction of times a suboptimal policy is chosen decreases as $O \bigl(\frac{\ln n}{n}\bigr)$, which implies the expected average regret shrinks at that same rate.
+Thus, as $n \to \infty$, the average regret approaches $0$ and the fraction of times the optimal policy $\pi^\star$ is selected asymptotically converges to 1. \end{proof}